JaredBurck/kubernetes-network-policy-recipes/README.md

 > It is really recommended [to watch this KubeCon talk on Network Policies](https://www.youtube.com/watch?v=3gGpMmYeEO8) for a deeper understanding of this feature.
-It will also help you understand this repo better.
+It will also help you understand the origins and foundations of this repo better.

 - [Create a cluster](00-create-cluster.md)